ELLIPSECT: A surface brightness analysis tool for GALFIT 3: EllipSect

 \section{{\texttt{EllipSect}}}

 This section explains how {\texttt{EllipSect}} works.
-We have divided it into two parts: first, we explain the main algorithm, and then, we explain the photometric measurements.
-Throughout this article, we refer to the individual profiles that make a SB model the \textit{components}, while the set of SB components is called the \textit{model}.
+We have divided it into two parts: first, we describe the main algorithm, and then, we explain the photometric measurements.
+Throughout this article, we refer to the individual profiles that comprise a SB model as the components.
+In contrast, the set of SB components constitutes the \textit{model}.